Golf Without Clubs

 - Show patience (or lack of it)

-For many executives, golf feels like a natural extension of business life — strategic, social, and revealing.
+For many executives, golf seems like a natural part of business life.
+It is strategic, social, and revealing.

 And that’s why conversations about golf carry weight, even outside the course.